 Requirements to be a thesis supervisor:

--To have current or recent accredited research experience with at least five recent publications.
+- Have current or recent accredited research experience with at least five recent publications.

-- Identity Card or Passport.
+- National Identity Document or Passport.

 ADMISSION CRITERIA